applied-systems-biology/mcat/src/main/resources/org/hkijena/mcat/documentation/parameter_postprocessing_cutoff_value.md

-# Cutoff value
+Defines which part of the kinetic curves is used for calculation of area under the curve (AUC) statistics.

-This parameter defines how many time frames should be omitted from the beginning of a kinetic curve when calculating area under the curve (AUC) statistics.
-The cutoff is specified as portion of the curve, e.g. a cutoff value 0.2 means the first 20% of time frames are ignored.
-If this parameter is set to 0, the AUC is calculated for the entire curve.
+This parameter can be set to a floating point number between 0 and 1 and controls which portion at the beginning of the curves is excluded from AUC calculation.
+If this parameter is set to 0, the whole curve is taken into account.
+If it is set to 0.5, the first half of the curve is omitted.
+This option can for example be useful to analyze initial photoabsorber uptake and its excretion separately or to limit a study to certain phases of signal change.